-From athletic training to academic tutoring, and from movement therapy to music therapy to animal-assisted therapy, all teens can find something to fit their needs at Anomaly Counseling Center.
+From counseling to athletic training to academic tutoring, and from movement therapy to music therapy to animal-assisted therapy, all teens can find something to fit their needs at Anomaly Counseling Center.
 We have an extensive history with teenagers and their families spanning at least twenty years of experience.
-Cutting, popping, bullying, self-esteem and many other teen issues are the forefront of our training and passion for our private practice.
+Cutting, popping, bullying, self-esteem, suicide and many other teen issues are the forefront of our training and passion for our private practice.
 We would love to begin a positive relationship with you today.

 For Couples and families:

-We have the unique ability to offer couples, both pre-marital and post-marital, and family counseling with, not only one, but two licensed counselor associates together to listen to every member involved.
+We have the unique ability to offer couples, marital, and family counseling with not only one, but two licensed counselor associates together to listen to every member involved.
 Everyone may feel they have a voice and are represented when a male and female counselor are in the session.
+Animal-assisted therapy is available in couples and family sessions as well.
 Individual sessions are also available.

 Animal-assisted therapy is available, depending on the needs of the client.
 Both therapeutic dogs and cats are potential companions for your counseling journey at Anomaly Counseling Center.
 Contact us to meet one of our furry friends today.
 Animal-assisted therapy is an innovative addition to counseling that caters to the unique needs of the client in conjunction with animal interactions.
 Read below to learn more about each of them and their warm personalities.